backstage/backstage/packages/core-components/api-report.md

   UP_RIGHT = 'UR',
 }

-// Warning: (ae-missing-release-tag) "Avatar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function Avatar(props: AvatarProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "AvatarClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type AvatarClassKey = 'avatar';

-// Warning: (ae-missing-release-tag) "AvatarProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface AvatarProps {
   customStyles?: CSSProperties;